spress/spress.yosymfony.com/docs/2.0/writing-posts/index.md

 | |- news
 | | |- 2013-11-01-what-is-new.md
 ```

-### Creating categories from the Front-matter
+### Assigning categories in the Front-matter

-Instead of placing posts inside of folders you can specify your categories using
+Instead of placing posts inside folders you can specify your categories using
 `categories` variable in the Front-matter:

 ```